aarongable/draft-acme-ari/draft-ietf-acme-ari.md

 The extensions to the ACME protocol described in this document build upon the Security Considerations and threat model defined in [@!RFC8555], Section 10.1.

 This document specifies that `renewalInfo` resources **MUST** be exposed and accessed via unauthenticated GET requests, a departure from RFC8555's requirement that clients must send POST-as-GET requests to fetch resources from the server.
 This is because the information contained in `renewalInfo` resources is not considered confidential, and because allowing `renewalInfo` to be easily cached is advantageous to shed load from clients which do not respect the Retry-After header.

+Note that this protocol could exhibit undesired behavior in the presence of significant clock skew between the ACME client and server.
+For example, a server might place the suggested renewal window wholly in the past to encourage a client to renew immediately; but a client with a sufficiently slow clock might see the suggested window as still being in the future.
+Server operators should take this concern into account when setting suggested renewal windows.
+However, many other protocols (including TLS handshakes themselves) fall apart with sufficient clock skew, so this is not seed as a particular hindrance to this protocol.

 # IANA Considerations